radcamp/radcamp.github.io/index.md

   - be a member of the MinION Access Programme
   - have basic “hands-on” experience of the MinION and/or MinION data analysis
   - have a background in either bioinformatics and/or wet lab work
-  - be able to attend ALL FIVE days of the course
+  - be able to attend ALL FIVE days of the course; this is non-negotiable

 In the event the course is over subscribed, the instructors will allocate places according to the strength of the application form